-- A. For student publications to be officially recognized, they must adhere to the following regulations: - 1.
-Fulfill the requirements of other student organizations. - 2.
-Fulfill the publication norms set forth by the Publications Committee. - 3.
+- D. For student publications to be officially recognized, they must adhere to the following regulations: - 1.
+Fulfill the requirements of other student organizations.

+- 2. Fulfill the publication norms set forth by the Publications Committee. - 3.
 The names of the editors and contributors of all student publications must appear in the publication. - 4.
-Announcements, posters, charts, banners, etc., will be placed only in officially designated areas (outlined further) and will be in harmony with the regulations concerning this matter established by the Office of the Dean for Admissions and Student Affairs (ODASA), - a. open spaces - b. bulletin boards of the General Student Council and those of the program government
+Announcements, posters, charts, banners, etc., will be placed only in officially designated areas (outlined further) and will be in harmony with the regulations concerning this matter established by the DASA or corresponding delegate. - · open spaces - bulletin boards of the General Student Council and those of the program government